AU-HC/electionguard-verifier-go/README.md

 - [ ] Verify step 11C to 11F
 - [ ] Verify step 6
 - [ ] Confirm step 17 works according to spec sheet
-- [ ] Do proper error handling when parsing JSON data
 - [ ] Finish `README.md`
 - [ ] Is `schema/manifest.go`supposed to be bricked?
 Does it even matter?